samjonesigd/vue-image-zoomer/README.md

 Works on hover(default) or click on mouse devices, tap to zoom on touch screens.

-Performace and pageload is important, zoom images do not load until needed, so only the regular sized images load on page load.
-Webp format also available with jpg/png backwards compatabilty for browsers that do not support webp.
+Performace and pageload is important, zoom images do not load until needed, so only the regular sized images load on pageload.
+Webp format also available with jpg/png backwards compatabilty for browsers that do not yet support webp.

 Demo: https://samueljon.es/vue-image-zoomer